Skip to Content (Press Enter)

 The joy of welcoming a baby into your family is unlike any other moment.
 Becoming a parent through surrogacy in Hawaii is a safe, streamlined process when working with Circle Surrogacy.
 You can grow your family through surrogacy and/or egg donation.

 The cost of surrogacy is something all intended parents ask about.
-In our comprehensive cost sheets, we outline the surrogacy costs you should expect in a typical surrogacy journey.
+Our comprehensive cost sheets outline the surrogacy costs you should expect in a typical surrogacy journey.

 Circle Surrogacy is dedicated to being transparent in the surrogacy options available to intended parents, the costs, and what you can expect along your journey.
 This also includes information about how much you can expect to pay for egg donation.

 Circle Surrogacy offers an all-inclusive cost program: our Journey Protection Guarantee program.